Beautiful Painful – a book about love.

 I talk to Bren all the time and feel his loving guidance clearly.
-I know he trusts the choices I make, especially where the kids are concerned.
-We had a strong foundation of love and solidarity built over many years together, especially when it came to the kids.
+I know he trusts my choices, especially where the kids are concerned, where the kids are concerned.
+We built a strong foundation of love and solidarity over many years.
 I still have that to work with.
 Even so, I miss physically having him right next to me, and I always will.

-Our story together spanned more than 20 years – and although the vignettes shared here focus more on the last three of Brendan’s life, his life was much bigger than that.
+Our story together spanned more than 20 years – and although the vignettes shared here focus more on the last three of Brendan’s Brendan’s life was much bigger than that.
 So I also share memories from the past that family and friends may remember, but Tyra and Baden might not.
 They are written as I experienced them, from my perspective, in my words.
 I don’t assume everyone saw things the same way I did.

-Ours is a story with a cast of hundreds, many will appear in the following pages, some names and places will be changed out of respect for privacy.
+Ours is a story with a cast of hundreds; many will appear on the following pages, and some names and places will be changed out of respect for privacy.
 Some characters depicted will have traits of two or more people who have shared our lives over the years — to help tell our story.

 To each of you who have passed our way, no matter how long the stay — thank you for being there.
-I will always be grateful for the support of our family, friends and wider community – especially in the last three years of Brendans life and the years that have followed for Baden, Tyra and Me.
+I will always be grateful for the support of our family, friends and the wider community – especially in the last three years of Brendan’s life and the years that have followed for Baden, Tyra and Me.

 Everyone has a story – this is ours.